Musevver/Musevver.github.io/_posts/2026-02-26-the-canon-of-binding.md

 **9.** Under persistence, remainder becomes return-bearing as pressure.
 This return is $\color{#D97757}{\text{Jinn}}$.

-**10.** Jinn is not primarily the return of repressed content but the return-pressure of foreclosed possibility.
+**10.** Jinn is not primarily the return of repressed psychic content but the return-pressure of foreclosed possibility.

 **11.** When Binding seeks escape from its own remainder, it bottles.
 When it tries to ground itself from nowhere, it enters $\color{#D97757}{\text{Gafol}}$.
 Gafol is the attempt to stand outside Binding and explain it from beyond its own condition.